PravinSelva5/Web_Development_Primer/Web Development a Primer.md

     - **mv path/to/file/filename .** —  moves file to the current directory
     - **mv path/to/file/filename ..** — moves file to the parent directory
 - **rm fileName** — removing files
+- **git diff fileName** - can be used to check the differences between the working directory and staging area

 ## What is Git and Why Use it?